About Carla’s Au Pairs

 Being an Au Pair is a wonderful (and cheap) way to take a gap year & see more of the world.
 It’s the chance of a lifetime to go work overseas, whilst experiencing the culture of a foreign country and meeting interesting people along the way.

 Advantages & disadvantages of being an Au Pair.

 - Some advantages include free accommodation and meals while living abroad in return for assistance with childcare.
-You will have an unforgettable and exciting experience, within a safe environment of a family.
+You will have an unforgettable and exciting experience, within a safe environment of a host family

 - You will be part of a new family & learn about their culture and way of life.
-You can teach your host family about South Africa and our traditions.
+You can teach your host family about South Africa / Namibia and our tradition

 - An experience like this is a unique chance to “grow up” in another culture.
-And the best part of all is that you get to be part of someone’s childhood.
+And the best part of all is that you get to experience being part of someone’s childhood

 - Disadvantages will include homesickness.
-Yes, you will feel homesick sometimes and will need to learn how to cope with it.
+Yes, you will feel homesick sometimes and willneed to learn how to cope with it.
 The key is to have the right expectations for this experience.
-Don’t expect it will be like South Africa with the same culture, people and your friends & family around you.
+Don’t expect it will be like South Africa or Namibia with the same culture, people and your friends & family around you.
 This is not why you go abroad to Au Pair!
 You need to read up about the country you are going to before you depart.
 Buy books about it and search for activities to do with your host-kids that are age appropriate.
-Prepare yourself mentally for this change in your life.
+Prepare yourself mentally for this change in your life

 What about some tips for my year abroad?